-Members of our lab include our project manager, Jaclyn Horowitz; graduate students from the Interdepartmental Program in Neuroscience (IPN), the Department of Linguistics, and the Interdepartmental Concentration in Cognitive Science; and undergraduates from Georgetown University majors in Psychology, Linguistics, and Cognitive Science.
+Members of our lab include our project manager, Jaclyn Horowitz; graduate students from the Interdepartmental Program in Neuroscience (IPN), the Department of Linguistics, and the Interdepartmental Concentration in Cognitive Science; and undergraduates from Georgetown University majors in Psychology, Linguistics, and Neurobiology.

 The Pediatric Stroke Research Project studies the neural and behavioral organization of language and visual-spatial skills in children and adults who have had a stroke.
 This project sheds important light on the capacity of the brain to reorganize language and cognitive functions after a brain injury.

 LOOKING FOR VOLUNTEERS

 We are currently looking for volunteers to participate in language learning studies.
 We are looking for children (ages 3 - 12 years) and adults (18 - 26 years).
 If you are interested in participating, please contact us.
 If you would like to learn more about the research we do, check out our Research page.

 Dr. Newport has been awarded the Society of Experimental Psychologists Norman Anderson Lifetime Achievement Award.

 Dr. Schuler has joined the faculty at Univeristy of Pennsylvania in the Department of Linguistics.

 Dr. Newport has been awarded the Benjamin Franklin Medal in Computer and Cognitive Science.